Key answers to your CSS ProfileTM questions

 A: IDOC is the College Board's document collection service.
 If you submit the Profile to a college or university, you may be required to submit your tax documentation to that school via IDOC.
 You will receive notification from the school about any IDOC use requirements.
 You can learn more about IDOC here.

 Q: After submitting the Profile, how do I send my Profile information to additional schools?

 A: You may log back into your Profile at any time and click the Add Colleges to Submitted Application button.
 Select the additional schools where you would like your Profile information sent, and your data will be delivered electronically.

-For a detailed overview of the Profile, watch our Profile webinar for families.
+For a detailed overview of the Profile, watch our CSS Profile webinar for families.
 It reviews the basics of the application, offers tips on answering questions correctly, reviews the registration process, and lists customer service contact information.
 You can also reach out to us here at MEFA with your Profile questions.
-Call us at (800) 449-MEFA (6332) or email us at email@example.com.
+Call us at (800) 449-MEFA (6332) or email us at firstname.lastname@example.org.